For the last week of December, we’re re-posting some of our favorite posts from 2012.

 Why watermelons?
 According to David Pilgrim, the curator of the Jim Crow Museum, defenders of slavery used the watermelon as a symbol of simplicity.
 African Americans, the argument went, were happy as slaves.
 They didn’t need the complicated responsibilities of freedom; they just needed some shade and a cool, delicious treat.
 Abagond has a nice collection of images showing black people delighted to be eating watermelon.
 Here the copy makes explicit the idea that slaves needed little but a watermelon to make them happy:

 I think this is an interesting example of the way in which supposedly random stereotypes have strategic beginnings.
 The association of Black people with a love of watermelon isn’t just a neutral stereotype, nor one that emerged because there is a “kernel of truth” (as people love to say about stereotypes).
-Instead, it was a deliberate tool with which to misportray African Americans and justify slavery.Lisa Wade is a professor of sociology at Occidental College.
+Instead, it was a deliberate tool with which to misportray African Americans and justify slavery.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.